tofflemire/tofflemire.github.io/pages/photometry.md

 <img src="/local_files/DQ_Model.jpg" width="300" ALIGN="left" HSPACE="25" />
 To more readily compare our observations to the results of numerical simulations, we have derived the median accretion rate as a function of orbital phase.
 The figure on the left presents DQ Tau's median accretion rate in blue and the results on the <a href='http://adsabs.harvard.edu/abs/2016ApJ...827...43M' target='blank'>Munoz & Lai 2016</a> simulation in red.
 Good agreement exists in that both are periodic and have similar average durations, providing strong evidence for accretion stream-fed accretion events.

-The differences between the two, most notably the phase shift in the observed accretion events and large amount of variability observed point to limitation with the current modeling effort.
-The main source
+The differences between the two, most notably the phase shift in the observed accretion events and large amount of variability observed, point to limitation with current modeling efforts.
+We believe the main source of discrepancy between the models and observations of DQ Tau has to due with the impact stellar magnetic fields have on accretion flows.
+(No model of binary accretion includes stellar magentic fields.)

+Low mass stars have strong magentic fields that are capable of distrupting disk material near the stellar surface.
+Single stars are typically assumed to have a magnetically dominated region within ~5 stellar radii where magnetic fields confine accretion flows, funneling them onto the star at magnetic footpoints.